Stomping Out Malaria

 - Student Self-Evaluation Form

 - Provide students with copies of the Malaria Worksheet.

-As a class, watch Fighting Malaria One Net at a Time to introduce a malaria prevention project by Peace Corps Volunteers and local health workers in Senegal.
+- As a class, watch Stomping Out Malaria to introduce a malaria prevention project by Peace Corps Volunteers and local health workers across Africa.

 - Anopheles: A genus of mosquitoes that can carry and transmit malaria to humans

 - Host: An organism that supports another organism, such as a parasite

 - Malaria: A disease carried by mosquitoes that affects millions of people around the world

 - Parasite: An organism that lives on or in a host organism

 - Vector: Something that carries a disease from one host to another

 If you are in the U.S., please enter your five-digit zip code to help us better understand who uses our resources for educators.